United Homes Group (UHG) versus Its Peers Critical Survey

 |United Homes Group Competitors

-United Homes Group’s peers have higher revenue and earnings than United Homes Group.
-United Homes Group is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.
+United Homes Group’s rivals have higher revenue and earnings than United Homes Group.
+United Homes Group is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.

 Summary

-United Homes Group peers beat United Homes Group on 7 of the 10 factors compared.
+United Homes Group rivals beat United Homes Group on 7 of the 10 factors compared.

 About United Homes Group